ApiLogicServer/Docs/docs/Sample-AI.md

 !!! pied-piper "Application Integration"

-    Send new Orders to Shipping using a Kafka message.
+    1. Provide read access for internal applications.

-    Enable B2B partners to place orders with a custom API.
+    2. Enable B2B partners to place orders with a custom API.

+    3. Send new Orders to Shipping using a Kafka message.
 &nbsp;

 As above, we speed things up with the following procedure: